$37 members /

 Purchase Already purchased?
 Sign in to take this course

-Review old assumptions about cancer and massage therapy, and essential contraindications for massage for common cancer presentations.
-Take a detailed look at current thought on when, where, why and how massage therapy is contraindicated.
+This course includes essential contraindications for massage for common cancer presentations.
+It takes a detailed look at current thought on when, where, why and how massage therapy is contraindicated.

-- Describe massage therapy contraindications for oncology clients.
+- State five common massage therapy contraindications for cancer and its complications.

-- Explain deep vein thrombosis (DVT) and the impact it can have on oncology clients.
+- Define deep vein thrombosis (DVT) and the concern it presents to massage therapists working with oncology clients.